brandonbooth/r_programming/readme.md

 **Helpful links:**
 - https://rstudio.cloud/learn/primers/1.2

-> Note: TBD...

 ## GettingStarted

 R Documentation
-?factorial. --> will bring you to help page
-?runif()
+A "?" infront of function will display help documentation ?runif()

 Read Data from file:
 yrbss_2017 <- readRDS("yrbss_2017.rds")

-Checks if Na from list:

-is.na(yrbss_2007[select, "bmi"])
+Using !is.na to remove na values from q88 field and assign remaining values to sleep from 2007 dataset: sleep_2007 <- yrbss_2007$q88[!is.na(yrbss_2007$q88)]

 ## Generate and assign Normal Distribution to sample vector
 sample <- rnorm(n = 10, mean = 2, sd = 4)

 ## Student's t-Test
-t.test() – Used to perform one and two sample test on sample from population.
+**t.test()** – Used to perform one and two sample test on sample from population.
 The test is based upon the t-distribution which is not the same as normal distribution.
 It is common that we do not know the values for the entire population so t-distribution is a better approximation.

 t.test(x, y = NULL,
        alternative = c("two.sided", "less", "greater"),